 - Where parents have been unable to obtain infant paracetamol, the following advice is for clinical staff in primary care and parents

 - ibuprofen can alternatively be used to treat a fever and other post-vaccination reactions.
 Prophylactic ibuprofen at the time of vaccination is not effective.
 Ibuprofen is not licensed for infants under the age of 3 months or with a body weight under 5 kg.
-However, the BNF for Children advises that ibuprofen can be used for post-immunisation pyrexia in infants aged 2 to 3 months, on doctor’s advice only, using 50 mg for one dose, followed by 50 mg after 6 hours if required.
-See the BNF for Children for more details
+However, the BNF for Children advises that ibuprofen can be used for post-immunisation pyrexia in infants aged 2–3 months, on doctor’s advice only, using 50 mg for one dose, followed by 50 mg after 6 hours if required

 - information about treating a fever in children is available from the NHS UK webpage Fever in children